Somos unos Animales

-Somos unos Animales is the second studio album by the Spanish hard rock band Extremoduro recorded in two weeks and released under the Pasión-Área Creativa label in July 1991.
+Somos unos Animales (Spanish: We’re Such Animals) is the second studio album by the Spanish hard rock band Extremoduro recorded in two weeks and released under the Pasión-Área Creativa label in July 1991.
 With the collaboration of vocalist and guitarist Rosendo Mercado (ex-Leño) on the songs " La canción de los oficios " (vocals) and " Perro Callejero " (guitar).
 Released in CD format on 27 October 1995 under DRO label.

 Track listing

 All songs written by Roberto Iniesta.